pantheon-systems/documentation/source/_docs/drupal-cloudfront.md

 The first step in setting up CloudFront on your Drupal site is to create a new CloudFront distribution.
 This article will help you create a barebones configuration.
 If you require a more complicated configuration, refer to the [AWS documentation](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/WorkingWithDownloadDistributions.html#DownloadDistValuesDomainName).
 <div class="alert alert-info">
-<h4>Note</h4>
+<h3 class="info">Note</h3>
-A CloudFront distribution is not a Drupal distribution.
-A CF distribution simply refers to a controller that will be configured to deliver your assets to your website.
+<p>A CloudFront distribution is not a Drupal distribution.
+A CF distribution simply refers to a controller that will be configured to deliver your assets to your website.</p>
 </div>
 1. In the CloudFront console, click **Create Distribution**.
 2. Select **Download** for the delivery method and click **Continue**.
 If you require streaming media (such as video or audio files), you'll need to choose the streaming distribution (not covered in this article).